allthesignals/Glitch-Community/DEPLOYING.md

 In your local git repository:

 ```
-  # Make sure we're in the right place and up to date.
+  # Make sure we're up to date, including any live changes.
   git pull master

-  # Pull in any live changes that aren't yet in Master:
   git pull live master

-  # Merge if needed
+  # Merge if needed, beware of 🐉

   # Then push these changes back up to github
   git push origin my-remix